alt-text-task-force/.github/profile/scipy-2022-comic-alt-text.md

 Ally: In the context of documentation for Scientific Python projets, there's usually enough details surronding the graph.

 ## Panel 2
-A web page representing the typical page of documentation for a Scientific Python project.
+A web browswer with a page representing the typical page of documentation for a Scientific Python project.
 In this case, it is NumPy, on the about histograms.

 ### Long details of documentation example
 The page has an example histogram, the details too small to make out.
 The page reads: